Optimist International Junior Golf Championships

 Groups are expected to play at no more than the allotted time published for the event.
 The allotted time is 4 hours and 30 minutes for the 18-hole round or 15 minutes per hole unless otherwise stated on the Notice to Players.

 The first group to start will be considered out of position if, at any time during the round, the group is behind their allotted time.

-Groups WILL BE NOTIFIED when they are out of position and given an opportunity to regain their position.
-If a ruling or some other legitimate delay occurs which causes a group in question to lose its position, that group is expected to regain its position in a reasonable time [within two holes].
-If a group fails to regain their position, they will be notified and subject to being timed.
+Groups MAY be notified when they are out of position and given an opportunity to regain their position.
+If a ruling or some other legitimate delay occurs which causes a group in question to lose its position, that group is expected to regain its position in a reasonable time (within two holes).
+If a group fails to regain its position, it will be notified and subject to being timed.

-A group may be monitored or timed for compliance with this pace of play guideline if it is "out of position."
-When a group is "out of position" a player in the group is expected to play any stroke within 40 seconds.
+A group may be monitored or timed for compliance within this pace of play guideline if it is “out of position”.
+When a group is “out of position” a player in the group is expected to play any stroke within 40 seconds.

-Other than on the putting green, the timing of a player's stroke will begin when he has had a reasonable opportunity to reach his ball, it is his turn to play and he can play without interference or distraction.
-Time spent determining yardage will count as part of the time taken for the next stroke.
+Other than on the putting green, the timing of a player’s stroke will begin when he/she has had a reasonable opportunity to reach his/her ball, it is his/her turn to play and he/she can play without interference or distraction.
+Time spent determining yardage will count as part of the time it takes for the next stroke.

-On the putting green, timing will begin after a player has been allowed a reasonable amount of time to lift, clean and replace his ball, repair his ball mark and other ball marks on his line of putt and remove loose impediments on his line of putt.
+On the putting green, timing will begin after a player has been allowed a reasonable amount of time to lift, clean and place his/her ball, repair his/her ball mark and other ball marks on his/her line of putt and remove loose impediments on his/her line of putt.
 Time spent looking at the line from beyond the hole and/or behind the ball will count as part of the time taken for the next stroke.